codepath/android_guides/Migrating-to-the-AppCompat-Library.md

 }
 ```

 Note that the AppCompat library has an implicit dependency on the support-v4 library.
-It does not necessarily need to be declared.
+The support-v4 declaration however does not necessarily need to be declared.

 ### Search and replacing changes